-It was revealed in October that many Verizon customers will be eligible to receive a free year of Disney+.
-Team Clark member Theo Thimou reports that the following Verizon customers should be eligible for the deal:
+It was revealed in October 2019 that many Verizon customers are eligible to receive a free year of Disney+.
+Team Clark member Theo Thimou reported that the following Verizon customers should be eligible for the deal:

 - Existing and new 4G LTE unlimited wireless customers